MarylandSaves will require eligible employers to establish a retirement savings plan for their employees

 For many, being able to retire is one of the most significant financial goals to aim for throughout a lifetime of working.
-Although some lean heavily on the promise of Social Security income, the majority of the working public are beginning to realize the importance of building up adequate savings and investment portfolio before leaving the workforce.
+Although some lean heavily on the promise of Social Security income, the majority of the working public is beginning to realize the importance of building up adequate savings and investment portfolios before leaving the workforce.

-Fortunately, a handful of states have enacted laws in recent years to help solve this retirement savings conundrum for both employees and employers.
+Fortunately, a growing number of states have enacted laws in recent years to help solve this retirement savings conundrum for both employees and employers.
 Maryland is one such state.
-Here’s a bit of history of the bill, what’s offered under the program, how it is run, and the current state of implementation.
+MarylandSaves became available on September 15, 2022.
+Here’s a quick history of the bill, what’s offered under the program, and the current state of implementation.

 What’s offered under MarylandSaves

-Maryland Saves – Requirements and provisions
+MarylandSaves: Requirements and provisions

-In addition to the specifics of what is offered through Maryland $aves, the bill also laid out specific requirements and provisions of which employers and employees should be aware.
-The most notable revolves around the small businesses required to participate in the plan.
+In addition to the specifics of what’s offered through MarylandSaves, the bill outlines specific requirements and provisions of which employers and employees should be aware.
+The most notable revolve around which small businesses are required to participate in the plan.

 Those that pay employees through a payroll system or service

-Small businesses in operation at least two years
+Businesses in operation at least two years

-Companies that do not currently offer an employer-sponsored retirement savings arrangement to employees
+Businesses that do not currently offer an employer-sponsored retirement savings arrangement to employees

 Businesses that have not provided a retirement savings plan in the last two years

-It is important to note that small businesses that meet these criteria may opt to establish their own retirement savings program for employees as an alternative to Maryland $aves.
+It’s important to note that small businesses that meet these criteria may opt to establish their own retirement savings program for employees as an alternative to MarylandSaves.

 Additionally, a written investment policy is required, including details surrounding risk management and ongoing oversight of the program.
-The program is not funded by employer contributions but instead, paid for through administrative fees and investment expenses.
-The total for all charges on the account, including costs passed down to employees, cannot exceed 0.5 percent of the total assets in the plan.
+The program is not funded by employer contributions but, instead, paid for through administrative fees and investment expenses.
+The total for all charges on the account, including costs passed down to employees, cannot exceed 0.5% of the total assets in the plan.

-The Human Interest Team
+Article ByThe Human Interest Team

 We believe that everyone deserves access to a secure financial future, which is why we make it easy to provide a 401(k) to your employees.
-Human Interest offers a low-cost 401(k) with automated administration, built-in investment advising, and integration with leading payroll providers.
+Human Interest offers a low-cost 401(k) with automated administration, built-in investment education, and integration with leading payroll providers.